 - nausea or an upset stomach

 - a metallic taste in your mouth, which will disappear soon after the treatment is completed.

 Preventing re-infection of trichomoniasis

-If you have trichomoniasis, any sexual partners should be treated – regardless of whether or not they have symptoms.
-It is recommended that you either have no sex or have completely protected sex (use a condom before any physical contact occurs) until treatment is completed for both yourself and your partner.
+If you have trichomoniasis, all sexual partners should be treated – regardless of whether or not they have symptoms.
+It is recommended that you either have no sex or have completely protected sex (use a condom before any physical contact occurs) until treatment is completed for both you and your partner.

 Recurrences of trichomoniasis can occur

 Occasionally, trichomoniasis may recur after the initial infection has been treated.
 If this occurs, consult your GP, who may prescribe a longer course of treatment.

 Where to get help

 This page has been produced in consultation with and approved by:

 Melbourne Sexual Health Centre